microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/MicrosoftPowerBIMgmt.OnPremisesDataGateway.md

 Get cluster status

 ### [Get-OnPremisesDataGatewayInstaller](Get-OnPremisesDataGatewayInstaller.md)
-Get users authorized to create gateways on the tenant
+Get users authorized to install and register gateways on the tenant

 ### [Get-OnPremisesDataGatewayTenantPolicy](Get-OnPremisesDataGatewayTenantPolicy.md)
-Get gateway tenant policy
+Get the gateway installation and registration policy for the tenant.

 ### [Remove-OnPremisesDataGatewayCluster](Remove-OnPremisesDataGatewayCluster.md)
 Remove a gateway cluster